EuphoricCatface/ModbusRTUSniffer-PySide/README.md

 Otherwise, you can click a packet on the left side to see its contents parsed.
 When you click on a address/value pair on the bottom right side, it will highlight the corresponding part of the packet on the left side.
 If available, you can switch to the other packet of the request/response pair by clicking on `Show Corresponding Pair` button (even though the packets are usually right next to each other).

+You can save raw data to import later.
+It won't preserve the timing of each packet arriving.

 ### Slave Tables
 When the parser detects a packet for a slave address, a page for the address will be created.